-The Community Well-Being (CWB) Index is a means of examining the well-being of individual Canadian communities.
-Various indicators of socio-economic well-being, including education, labour force activity, income and housing, were derived from Statistics Canada's Census of Population and combined to give each community a well-being "score".
-These scores are used to compare well-being across First Nations and Inuit communities with well-being in other Canadian communities over time.
+The Community Well-Being (CWB) index is a means of examining the well-being of individual Canadian communities.
+Various indicators of socio-economic well-being, including education, labour force activity, income and housing are combined to give each community a well-being "score".
+These scores are used to compare well-being across First Nations and Inuit communities with well-being in non-Aboriginal communities over time.

 - Frequently Asked Questions

-More specific requests for data or information should be directed to AANDC's Public Enquiries Centre.
+Requests for data or information should be directed to AANDC's Public Enquiries Centre:

 - Date modified: